Shenn299/HEIGVD-amtBootcampApp/README.md

 Sébastien Henneberger

 ## Objecive of the project
-Autodeploy a simple Java EE app on an application server.
+Autodeploy a simple Java EE app on an application server :

 - Implement Model–view–controller (MVC) design pattern.
 - Understand and use managed components like EJBs or servlets, for exemple.